Melted Texas Sugar Snowman

-Most snowmen don't last long in Texas!
-But no matter what the climate, you can have fun with this 'sweet' simple ornament.
+It's no secret that snowmen don't last long in Texas.
+With this simple ornament, you can enjoy all the makings of a "sweet" snowman no matter what the climate is.
 With all the ingredients of a snowman together in a glass ornament, you'll almost believe with a strong gust of cool air and a little Christmas magic, your snowman could come to life.
 Tip: A funnel will help little hands get the snowman ingredients inside the glass balls.

 - With a funnel, pour sugar into the glass ornament - about 1/3 full.

 - Shape little "coal" round eyes out of black fondant and a carrot nose out of orange fondant.
 Alternatively, you can purchase colored sugar sheets from your local craft store (in the baking aisle) and use a hole punch to cut out two eyes and a craft knife to cut out a triangle for the nose.